Friday evening, Gerard shows up on time, bearing a magnum of chilled French champagne.

 “Hop in, just leaving.”

 He’s dead before he gets the keys in the ignition, she checks his wallet.
 There’s a hundred bucks.
-She takes the money and cards, wipes prints from the car door handle and the wallet, leaves the wallet on the floor.
+She takes the money and cards, wipes prints from the wallet, leaves it on the floor.
 How to get the garage door down from outside, the remote.
 In the drive, she clicks it and the door starts down.
 Swipes it on her sweatshirt, tosses it into the garage and walks to the waiting twins.

 “Seemed like a real nice guy,” she reiterates the conversation.